circleci/circleci-docs/jekyll/_cci1/test-metadata.md

 ---
 layout: classic-docs
-title: Collecting test metadata
+title: Collecting Test Metadata
-categories: [how-to]
+categories: [configuration]
 description: "Collecting test metadata"
 ---

 CircleCI can collect test metadata from JUnit XML files.

-We'll use the test metadata to give you better insight into your build.
-For our inferred steps that use parallelism, we'll always use the timing information to get you better test splits and finish your builds faster.
+CircleCI uses the test metadata to give you better insight into your build.
+For the inferred steps that use parallelism, CircleCI always uses the timing information to get you better test splits and finish your builds faster.

 You can also take advantage of this runtime-based test splitting in custom steps if you follow [these steps]( {{ site.baseurl }}/1.0/test-metadata/#using-the-files-modifier).

 ## Automatic test metadata collection

-If you're using our inferred test steps for Ruby or Python then we'll automatically collect test metadata, though for RSpec, Minitest, and Django you'll need to do some configuration to to enable the formatters:
+If you're using inferred test steps for Ruby or Python then CircleCI automatically collects test metadata, though for RSpec, Minitest, and Django you'll need to do some configuration to to enable the formatters:

 ### For RSpec: